it985/my-stars/README.md

 *   [Swagger2Markup/swagger2markup](https://github.com/Swagger2Markup/swagger2markup) - A Swagger to AsciiDoc or Markdown converter to simplify the generation of an up-to-date RESTful API documentation by combining documentation that’s been hand-written with auto-generated API documentation.

 *   [awsdocs/aws-doc-sdk-examples](https://github.com/awsdocs/aws-doc-sdk-examples) - Welcome to the AWS Code Examples Repository.
 This repo contains code examples used in the AWS documentation, AWS SDK Developer Guides, and more.
-For more information, see the Readme.rst file below.
+For more information, see the Readme.md file below.

 *   [doocs/qcloud-im-server-sdk-java](https://github.com/doocs/qcloud-im-server-sdk-java) - ☁ Tencent Cloud IM Server SDK in Java | 腾讯云 IM 服务端 SDK Java 版